 What does the research say?

-IOWA’s Alcoholic beverage division has suggested that copper as a metal should not come in contact with any food that has a pH below 6.
-As per the guidelines, they have mentioned the traditional moscow mules also has a pH level of below 6, however what’s not clear is the duration of the drink inside the copper mug.
+IOWA’s Alcoholic Beverage Division has suggested that copper as a metal should not come in contact with any food that has a pH below 6.
+As per the guidelines, they have mentioned the traditional Moscow mules also have a pH level of below 6, however, what’s not clear is the duration of the drink inside the copper mug.

 There aren’t many issues reported that have been caused by copper mug poisoning.
-Although the possible symptoms are usually abdominal pain, vomiting, diarrhea and jaundice as stated by the National Institute of Health.
-However a prolonged usage of drinking moscow mule in a copper can cause poisoning and also in extreme cases cause liver failure and death.
+Although the possible symptoms are usually abdominal pain, vomiting, diarrhea, and jaundice as stated by the National Institute of Health.
+However, prolonged usage of drinking Moscow mule in copper can cause poisoning and also in extreme cases cause liver failure and death.

 Recently there has been a rumor circulating regarding the much-loved Moscow Mule and its iconic copper mug.
 As per the report that we discussed, But don’t abandon a fantastically delicious drink and its iconic copper mugs just yet, because there’s nothing to worry about.

 People who are exposed to excessive amounts of copper can get sick, but you’re far more likely to feel sick from the excessive consumption of vodka in too many Moscow mules than from the copper in the mug.

 Copper is important for the healthy functioning of our bodies.
 The mineral helps our cells metabolize iron, manufacture vital compounds, and produce energy.
 The FDA recommends a daily intake of 900 micrograms of copper and it’s probable that many don’t get enough (but that’s not an excuse to go chewing on pennies).